helix90/golem/AIML2_COMPARISON.md

 ### 📝 **NOTES**

 - The current implementation is solid and covers most core AIML2 functionality
+- **Lists and Arrays are fully implemented** with comprehensive operations (add, remove, insert, clear, etc.)
 - The learning system is well-implemented but needs management features
 - Text processing is the biggest gap in current implementation
 - Security and validation need significant enhancement